ava-labs/avalanche-network-runner/README.md

 go test ./...
 ```

-### Run a Small Example
+### Run an Example

-As an example of how to use the network runner, we've included a small `main.go` that uses the local implementation of the network runner.
+As an example of how to use the network runner, we've included a `main.go` that uses the local implementation of the network runner.
-When run, it starts a local network with 5 nodes, waits until the nodes are healthy, prints their names, then stops all the nodes.
+When run, it:
+* Creates a local five node Avalanche network and waits for all nodes to become healthy.
+* Prints the names of the nodes
+* Prints the node ID of one node
+* Starts a new node
+* Removes an existing node

+The network runs until the user provides a SIGINT or SIGTERM.

 It assumes: